lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 values of the `if` block in the `else` block.
 We present a better approach that forbids this in the expanded example below.

 With some imagination, one can also model arbitrary loops!
-Consider for instance the following `dowhile` construction. tbd
+Consider, for instance, the following `dowhile` construction. tbd

 #### Why not plain branch statements?

-There is a simpler---and at least as popular---way of expressing control flow in IRs _without_ regions, with the use of branch statements[^goto].
+There is a simpler---and at least as popular---way of expressing control flow in IRs _without_ regions, using branch statements[^goto].
 For instance, LLVM IR provides a conditional branch statement

 ```llvm
 br i1 %cond, label %iftrue, label %iffalse